klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 - 2,277 (0.7%) have been admitted to an intensive care unit
 - 485 (0.15%) have died

-Note there have been 378K cases reported in QC so far, out of a 20+ population of 6,721M, representing ~5.6%.
+Note: there have been 378K cases reported in QC so far, out of a 20+ population of 6,721M, representing ~5.6%.

 #### Reason 2: the virus will evolve to escape the current vaccines